Cornell-RelaxML/quip-sharp/README.md

 We provide quantized models available on HF.
 To use them, pass the given HF repo_id to `--hf_path`.
 We recommend using the `E8P` codebook which quantizes to 2 bits per weight, which gives the best quantization at 2 bits.
-Other options are the `D4` codebook at 2 bits, and the half-integer grid `HI4B1C` codebook at 4 bits.
 See our blogpost for details on the codebooks.

 | Lattice Codebook | Base Model  | Weight Bits | HF repo_id |